Apr 29, 2026

 3. Apply developmental psychology principles to daily life throughout childhood.

-4. Detect myths and misconceptions regarding human development during childhood.
+4. Distinguish myths and misconceptions from research evidence regarding human development during childhood.

-5. Describe methodological approaches used to study development.
+5. Describe methodological approaches used to study development throughout childhood.

-6. Assess and critically analyze theories, research methodology and findings (outcomes), and applications developed by developmental psychologists and made available through textbooks, newspapers, professional and lay periodicals, and the internet throughout childhood.
+6. Assess and critically analyze theories, research methodology and findings (outcomes), and applications developed by developmental psychologists and made available through academic and non-academic sources throughout childhood.

 Standard Grading Scale